haneenabukhater/MassahStore/README.md

 ![Secure Sign in with Google](src/resources/imgs/screenSign.png)

- This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

 ## Workflow

 #### Trello Digital Stickies & Whiteboarding

 Our process began with a roundtable discussion captured on the the Trello Board.
-We talked components/models/pipes/services, user stories, admin stories, and of course, items to give over to Patrick Swayze (that's right, the Cooler).
+We talked components/models/pipes/services and user stories.

 ###### Here's that board in action.